617 Reviews

 Who Can Be Held Liable for An Accident On a Construction Site?

-A general contractor is responsible for safety management on a construction site.
-They can be held liable for accidents that result from failure to follow safety protocols or the failure to maintain a safe work environment.
+A general contractor is responsible for safety management on a construction or building site.
+They can be held liable for the building site accidents that result from failure to follow safety protocols, the failure to maintain a safe environment, the failure to make sure their workers are wearing proper protection and have access to the proper safety equipment.
+General contractors have a duty of care to make sure everyone on the construction site is following all safety standards to avoid fatal work injuries.

 A subcontractor is responsible for certain areas of work on the site.
 They can be held liable for an accident that’s caused by failure to follow safety regulations or due to their negligent actions.